Peter

 other side of the lake.

-of climate change, the themes that concern many poets now our
+With the exception of climate change, the themes that concern many

-identities in a multicultural world, social injustice, diversity and
+poets now our identities in a multicultural world, social injustice,

-equality are not really touched on.
-But lets not criticise
+diversity and equality are not really touched on.
+But lets

-a circle for being insufficiently triangular.
-Finchs legacy
+not criticise a circle for being insufficiently triangular.
+Finchs

-is to create substance from nothing, to defy our knowledge of decay
+legacy is to create substance from nothing, to defy our knowledge

-and disappearance with vibrancy, sly humour and indefatigable energy.
+of decay and disappearance with vibrancy, sly humour and indefatigable

-the Velvet Underground that only a few thousand people bought their
+once said of the Velvet Underground that only a few thousand people

-first album, but everyone who did started a band.
-I hope Peter Finch
+bought their first album, but everyone who did started a band.
+I hope

-sells a million of these books, and I guarantee that (almost) anyone
+Peter Finch sells a million of these books, and I guarantee that (almost)

-will have an urge to start writing poems as they are reading.
-Try
+anyone will have an urge to start writing poems as they are reading.

 Rainfall